cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 Additional :ref:`examples, <examples-index>` :ref:`guides, <guides-index>` and
 :ref:`tutorials <tutorials>` on building CDAP applications are available.

-As  a next step, we recommend reviewing the :ref:`summary of the documentation resources <introduction>` and then continue with the remainder of the :ref:`Getting Started <getting-started-index>` section.
+As  a next step, we recommend reviewing the :ref:`summary of the documentation resources <developer-index>` and then continue with the remainder of the :ref:`Getting Started <getting-started-index>` section.